Document Structure

 Every resource object MUST contain an id member and a type member.

-The id member MUST be one of: - UUID v6, v7 or v8 (ordered time algorithm) - a unique identifier that is part of a defined standard such as: Country code (ISO 3166-1 alpha-2), Language code (ISO 639-1) or Currency code (ISO 4217) etc.
+The id member MUST be one of: - UUID v6, v7 or v8 (ordered time algorithm) - UUID v3 if the Id is uniquely derived from other properties of the entity.
+In this case ordering MUST be done on a different property than Id - a unique identifier that is part of a defined standard such as: Country code (ISO 3166-1 alpha-2), Language code (ISO 639-1) or Currency code (ISO 4217) etc.

 The type member MUST be a string.